 The PM’s aim is to unveil a substantial cabinet makeover, which could give the government a new momentum.

-In that context, Tsipras is expected to tap several members of the younger generation of SYRIZA cadres, as well as political figures that are not MPs, for important ministries.
+In that context, Tsipras is expected to tap several members of the younger generation of SYRIZA cadres, as well as political divs that are not MPs, for important ministries.

 Party spokesperson Rania Svigou and Kostas Zachariadis are among the younger SYRIZA cadres who are expected to get a cabinet post.